 Comino Tower, also known as St Mary’s Tower is a historic watchtower.
 In fact, it’s been used in several films, such as The Count of Monte Cristo, which used the tower to represent the prison Château d’If near Marseille.
 Beck watched this film many years ago and was absolutely chuffed to see the attraction in real life.

 You’ll then continue along the western coastline of Comino.
 There, you’ll enjoy sweeping views out to sea and towards the mainland of Malta.
-It was at this point of the walk, that Beck and I enjoyed some speed hiking.

 Along the west coast of Comino, you’ll eventually reach Saint Mary’s Battery.
 It was built by the Order of Saint John between 1715 and 1716 as a coastal fortification.
 From there, the official route then takes you past an abandoned pig farm and heads north towards Santa Maria Caves.
 But, it’s possible to follow a barely defined trail, along the amazing rugged eastern coastline.
 Keep in mind, this part of the trail is pathless, crossing over rocky and uneven terrain.
 Take care when navigating near the coast.
 Soon enough, you’ll reach Santa Maria Caves.